mat-realhub/pricefinder-ruby/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/realhub/pricefinder-ruby
+Bug reports and pull requests are welcome on GitHub at <a href=" https://github.com/realhub/pricefinder-ruby" target="_blank"> https://github.com/realhub/pricefinder-ruby</a>

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the <a href=" http://opensource.org/licenses/MIT" target="_blank"> MIT License</a>.